unifica-paraguay/mayoristas-paraguay-backend/README.md

 pip install -r requirements.txt
 ```

+4. Set up environment variables:
+   - Copy `.env.example` to `.env`
+   - Update the values in `.env` with your configuration:
+     - Set up Google Cloud Storage credentials
+     - Configure admin username and password
+     - Set a secure secret key for JWT authentication

 ## Running the Application

 1. Make sure you're in the project directory and your virtual environment is activated (if you created one).